 Retailers are recognizing the problem and starting to take action.
-Some price the costs into their products or charge for returns, others block customers with a history of "excessive" returns.
-Consumer sentiment is changing, recognizing the carbon costs associated with deliberate over-ordering of goods - but this will take time to permeate through the population as a whole.
-Ease of returns is currently a key factor in consumer willingness to shop online, so the problem is likely to get worse in the years ahead.
+With labour shortages and cost reduction a perennial challenge Some price the costs into their products or charge for returns, in an industry where margins are tight, many companies are others block customers with a history of "excessive" returns. already looking at investments in automation and robotics.
+Both Consumer sentiment is changing, recognizing the carbon costs technologies are growing fast; the logistics sector accounts for almost two thirds of all robotics units sold globally, a market associated with deliberate over-ordering of goods - but this will take time to permeate through the population as a whole. which is forecast to grow rapidly.
+Ease of returns is currently a key factor in consumer willingness The technology is now easier to install, helped by modular to shop online, so the problem is likely to get worse in the years building designs, and continual software advances are rapidly ahead. making all forms of automation more effective and energy Logistics companies are addressing their employment problem efficient.

-Logistics companies are addressing their employment problem by shifting their attention to locations offering cheaper and more available labour.
+by shifting their attention to locations offering cheaper and more available labour.
 The trend of moving to non-prime locations is set to continue, securing access to new labour pools as well as greater pre-let property opportunities.
 In the U.K., Amazon has been responsible for 20% of all distribution space of over 100,000 sf leased in the past three years, and most of this has been outside core locations.

 Companies are also adopting new initiatives to make logistics facilities more attractive places to work.
-Health and wellbeing may be discussed more often in an office context, but concern has rightly spread to sheds with many now offering exercise areas such as outdoor gyms and running tracks, and better access to healthier food via in-house restaurants or food trucks.
-In the warehouse environment, there is a growing focus on better ventilation and air quality, in some cases including the use of moss in "living walls" to absorb airborne contamination.
+Health and wellbeing may be discussed more often in an office context, but concern has rightly spread to sheds with many now offering exercise areas such as outdoor gyms and running tracks, and better access to healthier food via in-house restaurants or food trucks In the warehouse environment, there is a growing focus on better ventilation and air quality, in some cases including the use of moss in "living walls" to absorb airborne contamination.